Projects coordinated by the robotics group:

 The EU-funded RoBUTCHER project aims to develop an autonomous Meat Factory Cell (MFC).

 Duration: 1 January 2020 to 31 December 2022

 GrassRobotics - A novel adaptation strategy for forage production under wet growing conditions - robotization and high quality forages

-The GrassRobotics project aims to develop a sustainable forage harvesting system, using a lightweight robot with cutting and collection tools combined with novel seed mixtures suited for frequent harvests.
+The GrassRobotics project aims to develop a sustainable forage harvesting system.

 Duration: 1 April 2018 to 31 December 2021

 MeaTable - Robotised cells to obtain efficient meat production for the Norwegian meat industry

 The MeaTable project will develop a novel robotic cell for use in abattoirs for assisting with the primary cutting of carcasses.

 Duration: 1 April 2018 to 31 January 2022